elcano/MushrBus/README.md

 1) Accelerating from a parked state to join onto the rear of the bus platoon
 2) Driving bumper-to-bumper when platooned with vehicles exerting minimal force on each other
 3) Seoarating from and leaving the platoon at the destination bus stop

+Install scripts and vehicle image setup found in **MicroAV** folder